sudoDeVinci/TV-head/README.md

 My implementation aims more to be an alternate version of their mk1 design.

 - Rather than use diagonal strips, simply using thinner strips.
-- Making the design more user servicable and beginner friendly by including fewer parts and being written in MicroPython.
+- Making the design more user servicable and beginner friendly by:
+  - Including fewer parts
+  - Being written in MicroPython.
-- Rather than focusing on displaying text, this design aims more to display pre-loaded images and animations.
+- Rather than focusing on displaying text, this design aims to display pre-loaded images and animations.
+- Rather than adjusting settings via a physical keyboard connection, a webserver can be used to control animations with a threaded handler.

 ### Structure